-I have been making woodblock prints using the traditional Japanese hanga method here in Lyme, NH since 1993.
-Hanga is color woodblock printing with multiple blocks (one for each color) using water.
-Highest quality artist pigments, rice paste, and Rives Heavyweight 100% rag paper are my printing materials.
-Brushes and a hand-held baren are my printing tools.
+I began making woodblock prints using the traditional Japanese hanga method in 1993.
+Hanga is color woodblock printing using multiple blocks (one for each color) with water.
+This is the technique used to make the ukiyo-e and shin hanga prints of Japan.

 Each print is hand-rubbed, often from 10 or more separate carved blocks.